Winter Activities

 Ranger programs are offered year-round in these parks.
 All are free and open to the public.

-Whether you come for snowplay or a wilderness trip, winter is a great tiem to visit the parks.
+Whether you are visiting for snowplay or a wilderness trip, winter is a great time to visit the parks.
 Winter driving in the mountains can be challenging and tire chains are often required in snowy weather.
 Check with the current edition of the park newspaper for additional information to safely experience these gigantic landscapes.

 If you have only a few hours:

-The Giant Forest Museum and the Lodgepole Visitor Center in this area may be closed or have limited hours in winter.
+*In winter, The Giant Forest Museum may be closed or have limited hours.
+Passage to Kings Canyon National Park may be unavialable.
+Research park openings and closures on the road conditions page ahead of time.
 If the Generals Highway between the parks is open, you may continue on to Grant Grove in Kings Canyon National Park (one hour).
-From there you can exit the park on Highway 180.
+From there you can exit the park on Highway 180 via Fresno.

+*In winter, passage to the Giant Forest area of the parks may be closed.
+Research park openings and closures on the road conditions page ahead of time.
 If the Generals Highway between the parks is open, you may continue on to Giant Forest in Sequoia National Park (one hour).
-From there you can exit the park on Highway 198 (one hour).
+From there you can exit the park on Highway 198 via Visalia (one hour).

 If you have a day: